StigLidu/AdaExplore/readme.md

 - `skill_memory/` builds and updates the reusable memory,
 - `agent/` runs the search procedure used for benchmark or task-time optimization.

+## TODOs

+- [ ] The open-source release is still under construction, and we welcome feedback!

 ## Installation

 ### 1. Create a Python environment and install dependencies